jpallares/minimal-mistakes/_posts/2020-08-29-getting-things-done.md

 ![Inception meme](../images/inception-meme.jpg)

 ## Write everything down
 This is the key concept of the book.
 Write down every task, idea, concept that crosses your mind and you feel can/could be important.
-Our brain is meant to have idead not  to keep all these reminders there.
+Our brain is meant to have ideas not  to keep all these reminders there.
 It will generate stress.
 Implementing this tecnique you will have three benefits:
 - Less stress.
 - Being present.
 Not trying to remember what you wanted to do.
 - Actually remembering things because they are written down.